 ~ TheBugSquad.com

-I have hay fever, which allowed me to take a break from yard work until now.
-J now has a business that takes up a big chunk of his time, so I’m now helping him maintain our property, and this weekend I’ll be walking around with clippers and hedge trimmers to trim back plants and trees, exposing more of the ground to sunlight.
+I have hay fever, which has allowed me to take a break from yard work until now.
+J now has a business that takes up a big chunk of his time, so I’m helping him maintain our property.
+This weekend, I’ll be walking around with clippers and hedge trimmers to trim back plants and trees, exposing more of the ground to sunlight.

 I also worked several weekends planting and transplanting flowers and plants that naturally repel fleas and other pests: